hmh2683/vehicle.project/README.md

 ### Realization
 * It was very helpful to design and proceed the project directly rather than proceeding with the Arduino practice according to the lecture.
+* I was able to complete the targeted results while communicating with the four team members.
 * Using the datasheet and open source of the hardware used in the project, I was able to feel the joy of operating the hardware myself.
-* It was meaningful to be able to complete the targeted results while communicating with the four team members.